pixelpost/pixelpost/ReadMe.txt

 - a MySQL database already working.
 If you have no MySQL Database running, create a database first (or ask your hoster to do it for you)

-To install PixelPost, you will need  the following MySQL-database-informations before you start to install:
+To install Pixelpost, you will need  the following MySQL-database-informations before you start to install:

 - name of the database-host, often "localhost"